Where should you go to taste some of the best tapas in Valencia?

-This list is notably short on tapas bars in the Old Town.
+This list is notably short on tapas bars in Valencia’s Old Town.
 In general, I find it better to order tapas in neighborhood bars because the ambiance is more congruent with the experience.

 Tapas are about eating slowly, chatting with friends, and enjoying a glass or two of wine.
 The Old Town is just too busy and too touristy for a good tapas dinner.